We now value the worth of something by how picture-ready it is. I got caught up in it myself while staying in Los Angeles recently.

 Because if people can’t take a photo of it, what good is it?

-And if the retail store days of pack it high and hope it flies are done…
+And if the retail store days of packing it high and hoping it flies are done…

 What comes next?

 The social interaction, the sharing of experiences, the emotional sale - community.

 As Allie Middleton asked in a comment on a previous blog, “For the sake of what are we really gathering here, in this place, at this time?
 What are we really looking for?”
 She agrees the answer is heartfelt community.

 But if the going-to-the-store experience is really about community now, then how do you build community in a store?